rpm-workshop/2023/_pages/about.md

 There exist interdependencies among different aspects of responsible process mining.
 For example, improving privacy always comes with data utility/quality loss, or providing confidentiality using encryption-based techniques may affect the transparency of results.
 Moreover, improving some issues such as trust often requires considering several aspects at the same time, e.g., security, privacy, and fairness.
 These interdependencies are challenging to address, yet, at the same time, they provide a big opportunity for collaboration among researchers to promote the responsibility in process mining as a whole.

 The main objective of the RPM workshop is to give a forum where researchers and practitioners can meet each other and start new collaboration points to promote responsible process analytics.
 We also consider topics from the ethics aspect to clarify real ethical issues for the process mining community with respect to the rules and regulations.
-We invite researchers and industry to share their research, ideas, experience reports, and challenges in this area.

 The topics of interest for this workshop, but not limited to, are provided below.

 ## Topics

-*	Responsible Process Mining
 *	Privacy-Preserving Methods for Process Mining
 *	Trust and Transparency in Process Mining
+*	Fairness in Process Mining
 *	Data Quality in Process Mining
+*	Data Governance Frameworks for event data
+*	Techniques to detect and repair data quality issues in event data
+*	Automated approaches to data pre-processing for process mining
 *	Uncertainty in Process Mining
 *	Ethics in Process Mining
 *	Explainable Predictive/Prescriptive Process Mining